wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/how-to/admin-add-view-column/index.md

+---
-## How to add a new column to the Logs admin grid
+title: How To Guide: Add new column to the admin grid
+description: Learn how to add custom columns to the WPGraphQL Logging plugin admin logs table.
+---

+## Overview

 This guide shows how to add a custom column to the Logs list table using the provided filters.
 We’ll add a Memory Peak Usage column sourced from the log entry’s `extra.memory_peak_usage`.

 ![Add New Column to Logs Table](../screenshots/admin_how_to_add_column_to_grid.png)